Water-Cooled Volkswagen Club

-True love for Volkswagen’s and Southern California are two things that have always just gone together.
+True love for Volkswagen and Southern California are two things that have always just gone together.
 And nobody truly ‘gets’ that like Ontario Volkswagen.

-For the past two years, Ontario VW has altered their entire businesses operation for what would otherwise be a very busy day.
+For the past two years, Ontario VW has altered its entire business operation for what would otherwise be a very busy day.
 And they’ve done that to morph their dealership in a venue for all types of Volkswagen fans to gather, show their cars, swap their car stories and share their passion for all things V-Dub.

 And note the ‘all-types’ indicated above.
 If you’re already in the ‘VW-know’ then you’re aware of the difference between air-cooled and water-cooled.
 You see, there’s a division among VW enthusiasts.
 A fun-loving division for sure but a partisan divide nonetheless.
 So much so that there are entire car clubs dedicated to one and the other.

-Tom Smith: Welcome to iDriveSoCal, the podcast all about mobility from the automotive capital of the United Stated, Southern California.
+Tom: Welcome to iDriveSoCal, the podcast all about mobility from the automotive capital of the United States, Southern California.
 I’m Tom Smith, and as you can probably hear, I’m not inside in a studio.
-We’re actually at Ontario Volkswagen in the Los Angeles suburb of Ontario, California, and we’re outside at the Oktoberfest, 2nd annual Ontario Volkswagen Oktoberfest.
+We’re actually at Ontario Volkswagen in the Los Angeles suburb of Ontario, California, and we’re outside at the Oktoberfest, the 2nd annual Ontario Volkswagen Oktoberfest.
 We’re podcasting outside.

 Ontario Volkswagen is just off the 15 and also right by Ontario Airport so just as we were doing that open, a jet was flying overhead.
 But joining me is Mike Pitman from … Where are you from?

-Tom Smith: Other than participate at Oktoberfest here at Ontario Volkswagen.
+Tom: Other than participating at Oktoberfest here at Ontario Volkswagen.

 Practically what we do, we’re just a group of friends.
 We all have the same love, same enthusiasts for Volkswagen, for European cars, and we all got together and we help each other out.

 And we have different strengths and when somebody needs help with a car we get down to the garage.
-There’s late nights and get some good music going and we put together our crazy ideas and we make the stuff happen, so that’s how it became.
+There are late nights and get some good music going and we put together our crazy ideas and we make the stuff happen, so that’s how it became.

 And we try to stand out a little bit.
 We try to do stuff our own, we try to have cars that are a little bit beyond the norm and like I said, the cool thing about all of our cars is they may never be perfect.
 They may never be done.
 But, they are built by us in our garages, and like I said we have a great time with doing it.